California Defective Tire Injury Attorneys

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 Tires are crucial to maintaining a properly functioning vehicle.
 Tires serve as the foundation of your vehicle, and if you keep them properly maintained, then you can ride for many miles.
-On the other hand, if your tires are defective, you will face potential property damage, serious bodily injury, and even death.
-In the event of a sidewall failure, tire detachment from the rim, or belt separation, you may need the help of a Defective Tire Injury Attorneys to recover financially from the accident.
-Whether you are facing a sidewall failure, a detachment of the tire from the rim, or a belt separation, you may be on the road to financial recovery from an accident.
+On the other hand, if your tires are defective, you may face potential property damage, serious bodily injury, and even death.
+In the event of a sidewall failure, tire detachment from the rim, or belt separation, consulting defective tire injury attorneys can help you understand your legal options.

 To ensure your tires are properly maintained, being informed about how tires are made is essential.
 You may not know the components of tires, especially if you aren’t a mechanic or you do not work in an industry where close attention to tire maintenance is necessary, such as with truck driving or driving a rideshare.
 Here is a quick rundown of each component of a tire:

-- Body ply – The body ply is the body of the tire.
+- Body Ply — The body ply is the body of the tire.
 It is made of a layer of rubber, a layer of fabric that reinforces the rubber, and a second layer of rubber.
-A body ply makes the tire strong.
+The body ply makes the tire strong.

-- Tread – The tread is the part of the tire that meets the surface of the road.
-Tread on your tires has an important job.
-It helps water, ice, snow, and other debris escape from the surface of your tire, giving your tires better traction and helping decrease slippage.
+- Tread — The tread is the part of the tire that meets the surface of the road.
+It plays an important role by helping water, ice, snow, and other debris escape from the tire’s surface.
+This improves traction and reduces the risk of slipping.

 - Belt — You will find the belt between the tread and the body ply of your tire.
 The tire belt increases the tire’s resistance to wear and tear or other damage.
 A good tire belt prevents a puncture from immediately destroying the tire.
 For example, a good tire belt allows someone to keep driving their vehicle if a nail is stuck in the tire.